itu-qsp/2019-summer/sampletest/test-intro-prog.md

 The answer to each of the following questions goes into a separate file.
 The name of the file must be the name of the question.

+Some of the questions require external files, which are located in the `sampletest` folder and subfolders.

 1.txt
 -----